sloganking/Solidity-Domain-Name-Service/README.md

 ## Notice

-Front end application for this project is not yet completed
+- Front end application for this project is not yet completed
+- Contract functionality can be readily tested using https://remix.ethereum.org